Mexican Federal Highway 45D: Salamanca-León

 The Salamanca-León highway picks up where Fed.
 43D leaves off at the interchange with the Querétaro-Irapuato highway east of Salamanca; a toll plaza, called Cerro Gordo, sits in the northeast corner of the interchange.
 It proceeds northwest past a toll plaza at Mendoza and toward another interchange with Fed.
 45 north of the city of Irapuato, quickly followed by another with the city's Northwest Bypass, Fed.
 20D.
 A portion of the routing of Fed.
 43D here coincides with that originally built for Fed.
 I-20D.
 After this, the road veers back northwest, with one partially built spur immediately preceding the Puerta Interior toll plaza, before ending at Fed.
 45D on the southeast edge of the León metro.
-A connection into the León metropolitan street system at Bulevar Delta was under construction and expected to open in early 2017.
+A connection into the León metropolitan street system at Bulevar Delta was under construction and was opened in early 2017.

 The 79 km Salamanca-León segment formally opened on September 21, 2015 with a dedication ceremony by President Enrique Peña Nieto.
 It cost 3.45 billion pesos and is estimated to carry 9,450 cars a day.
 It is maintained by Grupo México subsidiary Concesionaria Infraestructura del Bajío, S.A. de C.V. and costs cars 43 pesos to drive.

 Segments of the Salamanca-León highway to be built include urban access to León and a spur to Puerta Interior.